maihun-rsc/TalentScout-s-AI-Powered-Hiring-Assistant/README.md

-# TalentScout Hiring Assistant 🤖
+# TalentBot: TalentScout AI Hiring Assistant 🤖

 ## 📋 Project Overview
-The **TalentScout Hiring Assistant** is an intelligent chatbot designed to automate the initial screening process for candidates seeking technology placements.
+The **TalentBot: TalentScout AI Hiring Assistant** is an intelligent chatbot designed to automate the initial screening process for candidates seeking technology placements.
 As "TalentBot", it gracefully guides candidates through a conversational flow to gather essential details (Name, Contact, Experience, Desired Position, Location, and Tech Stack).
 Once gathered, the assistant dynamically generates 3-5 technical questions tailored explicitly to the candidate's reported robust Tech Stack to assess proficiency.

 ## 🚀 Installation Instructions